Webcoin Price Reaches $0.0001 (WEB)

-Webcoin (CURRENCY:WEB) traded 0.2% lower against the US dollar during the 24 hour period ending at 15:00 PM E.T. on March 13th.
-In the last seven days, Webcoin has traded down 34.6% against the US dollar.
-One Webcoin coin can currently be bought for about $0.0001 or 0.00000000 BTC on exchanges.
-Webcoin has a total market cap of $2,862.28 and approximately $12.00 worth of Webcoin was traded on exchanges in the last day.
+Webcoin (WEB) traded 33% lower against the US dollar during the 1-day period ending at 15:00 PM E.T. on March 19th.
+One Webcoin coin can now be bought for $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
+In the last week, Webcoin has traded 14.4% higher against the US dollar.
+Webcoin has a total market cap of $3,275.65 and approximately $14.00 worth of Webcoin was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.